-14 Roofs
+14. Roofs

 Applicants are encouraged to explore varying roof forms which could include combinations of pitched and flat roofs as well as curved elements.
-The minimum roof pitch must be 22 degrees.
-Where skillion roofs are used, the roof pitch must be 10 degrees (standalone) and 22 degrees where the skillion presents to the front of a roof line that is majority pitched.
+The minimum roof pitch must be 22 degrees while skillion roofs and accent sections may have a minimum pitch of 16 degrees.